 Leslie Goodyear

-Previously, as a National Science Foundation (NSF) program officer, Goodyear helped build organizational evaluation capacity and was a commissioner of evaluations.
-She has served as the Ethics Section editor and associate editor of the American Journal of Evaluation and has been an AEA board member and chair of its Ethics Committee.
+Before joining EDC, Goodyear was a commissioner of evaluations at NSF.
+She has served as the Ethics Section editor and associate editor of the American Journal of Evaluation and has been chair of AEA’s Ethics Committee.
 She is co-editor of Qualitative Inquiry in Evaluation.